Mălina Olinescu

 Mălina Olinescu ([məˈlina oliˈnesku]; 29 January 1974 – 12 December 2011) was a Romanian singer who represented her country at the Eurovision Song Contest 1998 with the song "Eu cred" ("I Believe") and placed 22nd with six points, with all of her points coming from Israel.
 Olinescu died on 12 December 2011 at the age of 37.
-She committed suicide by falling out of the 6th-floor window in the building in which she lived.
+She committed suicide by jumping out of the 6th-floor window in the building in which she lived.